DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Around the middle of this list here, I&#x27;ve realized I start to slump in that I have little to say about these albums.
-They aren&#x27;t bad, and they very well may end up in someone&#x27;s top 20 of the year, but they are simply what they are. &lt;em&gt;It&#x27;s a Beautiful Place&lt;/em&gt; is the epitome of that concept.
+They aren&#x27;t bad, and they very well may end up in someone&#x27;s top 20 of the year, but they are simply what they are. *It&#x27;s a Beautiful Place* is the epitome of that concept.
 A good number of year-end lists I saw ranked this as one of the best albums of the year, but I just don&#x27;t get the hype.
 It&#x27;s a slightly sub par alt rock record, and I can&#x27;t find the words to describe it any further.
 I like the space motifs though.
 I&#x27;m fully aware these reviews shouldn&#x27;t focus on anything but the music, but then I remember it&#x27;s my website and I can do what I want.
 </p>